-Under the 24-hour guarantee we promise things will work, not that they’ll look perfect.
+Under the 24-hour guarantee we give you the chance to check that things will work, not that they’ll look perfect.

 On Premise Guarantee

 This is similar to our 24 Hour guarantee and used to ensure item condition at our Onsite Auctions.
-It promises “Functionality Only” however, instead of 24 Hours, you have to test the item before you leave the premise.
+It refers to “Functionality Only” however, instead of 24 Hours, you have to test the item before you leave the premise.

 Unless otherwise stated, if the item is functional on premise, once you leave the guarantee is no longer applicable unless there are extenuating circumstances.